 library(maptools)

-shape <- sf::st_read(shapefile)
+<- sf::st_read(shapefile)

-shape$STATEFP = as.numeric(shape$STATEFP)
+shape $STATEFP = as.numeric(shape$STATEFP)

-shape_data <- merge(shape, results_fips, by="GEOID")
+shape<- merge(shape, results_fips, by="GEOID")

 shape_data <- shape_data[!is.na(shape_data$State) & shape_data$State != "Alaska" & shape_data$State != "Hawaii",]

-shape_data$GOP.Votes <- as.numeric(gsub(",", "", shape_data$GOP.Votes))
+shape_data $GOP.Votes <- as.numeric(gsub(",", "", shape_data$GOP.Votes))

-shape_data$Dem.Votes <- as.numeric(gsub(",", "", shape_data$Dem.Votes))
+shape_data$Dem.Votes <- as.numeric(gsub(",", "", shape_data$Dem.Votes)) shape_data

 Sorry, Alaska and Hawaii.
 Some things are easier without you.